Arnstein & Lehr: Dupont Plaza Hotel arson

 In San Juan, Puerto Rico, on New Year's Eve in 1986, 97 people perished and over 200 were injured in a fire which spread through the hotel and casino after being set by disgruntled employees in a vacant ballroom.
 Within a few months 2,300 plaintiffs had filed 264 separate lawsuits in Puerto Rico and throughout the United States seeking $1,800,000.00 in damages.

 The judicial panel for Multidistrict Litigation transferred these related cases to San Juan, Puerto Rico, for discovery and subsequently for trial against approximately 230 defendants.
 The United States 1st Circuit Court of Appeals called this litigation “a litigatory monster.”
 The trial court divided the lawsuit into three trial phases.
 All of the defendants in the first trial phase settled.
 The second trial phase dealt with product liability defendants and suppliers to the hotel.

 The case was tried in a specially built federal courtroom in a vacant hotel in Hato Ray, Puerto Rico.
 The attorneys for Plaintiffs and Defendants were each given floor for offices and conference rooms.
 Over objection by the defendants, the court allowed live satellite testimony beamed into the courtroom from various locations in the United States.

 ne of the defendants was Johnson Controls, Inc. of Milwaukee defended by the firm.
-Plaintiffs claimed that Johnson Controls sold and installed an energy management system which failed to give an early warning of the fire.
+Plaintiffs claimed that Johnson Controls sold and installed an energy management system that failed to give an early warning of the fire.
 After nine months of trial, Johnson Controls was one of only three defendants to receive a directed verdict at the close of the plaintiffs’ case.

-When this trial phase was completed there was approximately $220,908,549.00 accumulated in a settlement fund for the plaintiffs as a result of the various settlement agreements and a jury verdict against some of the defendants.
+When this trial phase was completed, there was approximately $220,908,549.00 accumulated in a settlement fund for the plaintiffs as a result of the various settlement agreements and a jury verdict against some of the defendants.